robertialenti/Bike-Share/README.md

 2. For each Bixi station, iterate through every segment of the REV.
 3. For each REV segment, create a polygon using the coordinates bounding the segment.
 4. Calculate the distance between the Bixi station and each line constituting the polygon for the segment.
-5. If the distance is less than 100 meters, assign the Bixi station to treatment.
+5. If the distance is less than 200 meters, assign the Bixi station to treatment.
-6. If the distance is beteween 100 meters and 250 meters, continue iterating through REV segments.
-If no other segment is less than 100 meters from the Bixi station, assign the Bixi station to control.
+6. If the distance is beteween 200 meters and 500 meters, continue iterating through REV segments.
+If no other REV segment is found to be less than 200 meters from the Bixi station, assign the Bixi station to control.
-7. If the distance is never less than 250 meters, assign the station to neither treatment nor control.
+7. If the distance between the Bixi station and the REV is never found to be less than 500 meters, assign the station to neither treatment nor control.
 8. Return the treatment status and distance between Bixi station and REV path.

 Here is a plot showing the location of the REV's Axis 1.
 Bixi stations are classified as either Treated, Control, or Other, depending on how far they are located from the REV path.